EDUCBA Logo

 • Friendly URL – www.website.com/blog/common-website-errors-to-fix

-Non-Friendly URL’s are hard to remember and they drive less traffic to the site.
-They are also hard to share or link to social networks.
-But changing the URL is a big deal and you need to plan accordingly before changing it.
+• Non-Friendly URLs are hard to remember, and they drive less traffic to the site.
+They also need help to share or link to social networks.
+But changing the URL is a big deal, and you need to plan accordingly before changing it.

 Canonicalization

-Canonicalization is when you are able to access your site through two different ways.
-This will create problems like duplicate content and will also reduce the traffic to your site.
+Canonicalization is when you can access your site in two different ways.
+This will create problems like duplicate content and reduce traffic to your site.

 http://www.website.com